blikblum/pdfmake-utils/README.md

    * `styles`: an array with the styles that this file will be associated with
 *  `configurePdfMake`
    Configure pdfMake `vfs` and `fonts` properties with the loaded data.
 Accepts the pdfMake instance as argument
 *  `load`: loads the registered fonts / files and configure pdfMake if pdfMake property is assigned.
-Returns a promise
+Returns a promise that is resolved if all files loaded correctly or is rejected if any file fails to load.